 Complain to the company issuing the ticket & then appeal

-If you opt to ignore your ticket some parking companies may give up, especially if the cost of pursuing you is going to outweigh the money you owe.
-However, ignoring your ticket could mean you find yourself in court.
+If you opt to ignore your ticket some parking companies may give up, especially if the cost of pursuing you outweighs the money you owe.
+However, ignoring your ticket could mean you find yourself in civil court.